 Top tips and discoveries

-Lake Bled Intense blue, in front of a magnificent mountain panorama with a small islet and a graceful church tower in its centre – Lake Bled looks like a fairy tale.
-The peculiarity of the place has always been the setting for myths and legends.
-The island was also a destination of pilgrimage as well.
+Lake Bled Intense blue, in front of a magnificent mountain panorama with a small island and a graceful church tower in its centre – Lake Bled looks like a fairytale.
+The peculiarity of the place has made it the setting for many myths and legends.
+The island was also a destination of pilgrimage.
 However, not only those looking for a spiritual cleanse will find what they are looking for, but the physical landscape of the spa town of Bled on the shores of the lake is truly splendid.

-Piran Piran masters the perfect mix between a dreamy coastal town with Venetian-like charm and a medieval town with its own city wall.
+Piran Piran is the perfect mix between a dreamy coastal town with Venetian-like charm and a medieval town with its own city wall.
 Overlooking the city is a parish church where you can gaze upon the city below and discover many small individualities and details that make Piran lovable.
-Strolling through the narrow streets in the warm lamplit night lets you absorb the vibrant life of the city and makes it an unforgettable highlight of any trip.
+Strolling through the narrow streets in the warm lamplit night, you absorb the vibrant life of the city.

 Ljubljana Due to its proximity to Vienna, Ljubljana is much like an Austrian city.
 Yet, during the summertime the city begins to show its Mediterranean side.
-This is when the old town, with its small cafes and riverbanks with three overcrowded bridges, take on a life of their own.
-This sensation will leave everyone impressed by the magic of Ljubljana.
+This is when the old town, with its small cafes and riverbanks with three busy bridges, takes on a life of its own.
+Everyone finds themselves impressed by the magic of Ljubljana.
 Of course, the city is well worth a visit all year round.
-The markets host a brilliant display of colourful and boisterous events while a distinctive alternative scene attracts many artists and young people.
+The markets host a brilliant display of colourful and lively events while a distinct alternative scene attracts many artists and young people.